bobh0303/bobh-scratch/FTML - Font Test Markup Language.md

 This element is required and may be empty.

 ##### em
 The em subelement of string identifies those portions of the test data that are the logical focus for the test.
 If em elements are present, test data outside of the em elements is considered context and FTML consumers might, for example, use colour to de-emphasize the context data.
 This element is optional.

 ## Canonicalization
 To facilitate version control, the following canonicalization of the layout of the XML is strongly encouraged.

 * All the attributes of an element shall be on the same line as the tag and be listed in alphabetical order of attribute name.
 Exception: in the XML initial [processing instructions](http://www.w3.org/TR/WD-xml-961114.html#sec2.5) the conventional order will be used.
 * Inline elements start and end on the same line as their parent and immediately adjacent to any sibling text children.
 The following are designated as inline elements:

-    * em
+   * <em>
 * With the exception of inline elements:

-    * Indentation of child elements is 2 chars and child elements start on the following line after the opening parent element.
+   * Indentation of child elements is 2 spaces and child elements start on the following line after the opening parent element.
 The closing tag for the parent is on a line after the last child element with the same indentation as the opening tag.
    * Child elements are sorted by tag and then by order.
    * In the cases where multiple elements of the same tag may exist:
       * The style elements are sorted by their name attribute

-        * The order of all others, including testgroup and test elements, and any unrecognized elements within the head element, is preserved
+      * The order of all others, including <testgroup> and< test> elements, and any unrecognized elements within the head element, is preserved
 * There are no blank lines between elements.
 * text children occur immediately following the parent element.
 The closing tag immediately follows the last character of the text.
 * Text is stored in UTF-8 with no entities other than as required by xml (i.e. <& are stored as entities in text, and >&" are stored as entities in attributes).
 * Attributes use double quotes.
 * All optional empty elements must be removed if they have no attributes.
 Empty elements use the empty element tag with no space before />.
 * feats attributes have their various features sorted alphabetically by feature tag.
 * Empty attributes are not present.
 * Colour values are represented using lower case hex digits.

 ## Example